What you need to know about Ultra Running

 Introduce one or two prehab sessions a week into your training plan and you’ll end up with a well-conditioned body ahead of this event.

-ULTRA LONDON 2020 takes place on 20 and 21 June along a stunning course that aims to showcase some of London’s finest viewpoints whilst crossing many of the Capital’s lesser known open spaces, nature reserves and Sites of Specific Scientific Interest.
+ULTRA LONDON 2020 takes place on a stunning course that aims to showcase some of London’s finest viewpoints whilst crossing many of the Capital’s lesser known open spaces, nature reserves and Sites of Specific Scientific Interest.